Nouser/wintertodt-scouter/README.md

 ![](https://github.com/nucleon/wintertodt-scouter/blob/main/banner.png)
 # Wintertodt Scouter

-Wintertodt Scouter is a crowdsourced world scouter that provides the Wintertodt Boss energy and reset timer on the 4 RuneScape themed worlds.
+Wintertodt Scouter is a crowdsourced plugin that provides the Wintertodt Boss energy and reset timer on the 4 RuneScape themed worlds.

 It's like using twitch, but better.